This is Phase 4 of the Monster Phonics Tricky Words series.

 Yellow I makes the I sound and colours the I graphemes yellow.
 Here he colours the i-e grapheme yellow.

-The ghosts help children to remember the silent letters in words.
+The silent monsters help children to remember the silent letters in words.
 They colour the silent letters in words white and make no sound.
 The ‘e’ in ‘have’ and the ‘h’ in ‘when’ make no sound.

 We explain to children that the tricky part of a word makes a different sound to the one that they have been taught.
-This is because Tricky Witch has cast a spell on the sound they know so well.
+This is because Tricky has tricked the sound they know so well.
 We colour code these tricky graphemes gold.
 The ‘o’ is the words ‘come’ and ‘some’ makes an ‘u’ sound.

 The ‘a’ in ‘what’ makes an ‘o’ sound and the ‘ai’ in ‘said’ makes an ‘e’ sound.
 The ‘er’ in ‘were’ is also not phonetic, it makes an ‘ur’ sound.